 One quarter of the world’s bank profits could evaporate in the next three years.
-Digitalisation, a weak global economy and regulation will put those global bank profits under serious stress according to a new report from McKinsey & Company.
+Digitalisation, a weak global economy and regulation will put those global bank profits under serious stress, according to a report from McKinsey & Company.

-Called A brave new world for global banking: McKinsey global banking annual review 2016, the authors reveal that banks in developed markets will most feel the heat and they say as much as $US90 billion in profits — representing 25 per cent of the pie – are at risk.
+Called A brave new world for global banking: McKinsey global banking annual review 2016, the report reveals that banks in developed markets will most feel the heat.
+The authors claim as much as $US90 billion in profits — representing 25 per cent of the pie — is at risk.

-Despite this banks in the world’s most developed market — the US – are best equipped to weather any storm.
+Despite this, banks in the world’s most developed market — the USA — are best equipped to weather any storm.

-However the tone of the report is clear – there will be blood.
-The extent of the bloodbath depends in large part on the degree of digital disruption and how banks cope with their digital transformation programs.
+The tone of the report is clear: there will be blood.
+The extent of the bloodbath depends in large part on the degree of digital disruption, and how banks cope with their digital transformation programs.